 Slave DB Mode startup is used when the database is the target of database replication.
 A slave database must be a replica of the source database, and is initially created by backing up a database to a remote location.
 After creating the slave database, it must be started as a slave database to enable it to receive updates from the primary database.
 Slave databases are read-only.
-If a database created normally is started as a slave database, it starts as a read-only database and an error occurs when the database attempts to update tables from the source database.
+If a database created normally is started as a slave database attempts to update tables from the source database.

-Starting a database in slave database mode:

-- 1. Start the database in Slave Database Mode from the Select Database and Startup Mode window. - 2.
+- Starting a database in slave database mode: - 1.
+Start the database in Slave Database Mode from the Select Database and Startup Mode window. - 2.
 The Startup as a Slave Database window appears.

 - 3. Enter the IP address of the server in the IP address of primary database field. - 4.
-Enter the port number of the RP_RECV daemon in the Port number of the RP_RECV server field. - 5.
-Enter a path into or select the browse button next to the Directory of received journal files field for the location of journal files sent by the primary database. - 6.
+Enter the port number of the RP\RECV daemon in the Port number of the RP\RECV server field. - 5.
+Enter a path into or select the browse button a next to the Directory of received journal files field for the location of journal files sent by the primary database. - 6.
 Click the Next button.
 The Final Review window appears.